T

 landmark

-Vienna's most iconic Gothic cathedral, with its distinctive tiled roof and soaring spire.
-Climb the South Tower for panoramic city views or explore the catacombs below.
+Vienna's iconic Gothic cathedral, a city landmark for centuries.
+Admire its stunning architecture, climb the South Tower for panoramic city views, or explore the catacombs below.

 4. Evening